jenkinsci/react-plugin-template/README.md

 ### Customize a page for your plugin

-Management Link is recommanded, which would get your plguin a standalone page, along with a entry button in the `/jenkins/manage` system manage page.
+Management Link is recommended, which would get your plugin a standalone page, along with a entry button in the `/manage` system manage page.

 ###